martinchernyavskiy/Notes/CS/Hardware/ECE 252/Basic Processor Model.md

 - Contains ALU and the register file and does main computational work of a processor

 ### Control Unit
-- Analyzes instruction and orchestrates other computer resources to execute
+- Analyzes instructions and orchestrates other computer resources to execute the instruction
+- Instructions are held in memory

+### Stored program computer
+- Allows for executing different programs by writing different program into memory (which stores its set of instructions to be executed).
+- Assume computer executes one instruction at a time